Vulvodynia

 Vulvodynia is a chronic pain condition that affects the vulvar area and occurs without an identifiable cause.
 Symptoms typically include a feeling of burning or irritation.
 It has been established by the ISSVD that for the diagnosis to be made symptoms must last at least three months.'

 Cause and diagnosis

+It is likely there are multiple factors that contribute to the manifestation of vulvodynia, although often no identifiable trigger event can be found.

-The causes of vulvodynia are not fully understood, but there are many sub-types of vulvodynia with different causes, including an excess of nerve fibers, hormonal imbalances, inflammation, and muscular dysfunction.
+Clinicians generally agree that vulvodynia is an 'umbrella' diagnosis encompassing many sub-types with different causes, including an excess of nerve fibers, hormonal imbalances, inflammation, and muscular dysfunction.

+Of note, one common precipitating event is a severe yeast infection, to quote the British Association of Dermatologists: "Secondary [acquired] vulvodynia may follow inflammation in the vulva, such as that caused by thrush or the overuse of topical and vaginal anti-thrush treatments."
+This is corroborated by the UK's Vulval Pain Society: "Some women have a sudden onset of symptoms following a specific event: a commonly recognised event is a severe attack of thrush followed by anti-thrush treatment.
+Once the attack of thrush settles following treatment, soreness and burning may persist as vestibulodynia."
+Research on mice models has found that giving females repeated thrush infections leads to chronic pain of their vulva.
+In When Sex Hurts, one of the leading books on vulvodynia written by notable researchers in the field, Dr Andrew Goldstein and Irwin Goldstein, the authors write: "We can't tell you how many women tell us that their vulvar pain began after a yeast infection or a series of them."

 Some factors influencing the disease may include genetics, immunology, and possibly diet.
-Diagnosis is by ruling out other possible causes.
+Of note, women with genes coding for stronger inflammatory responses are thought to be of increased risk of developing vulvodynia.
+Diagnosis is by ruling out other possible causes and performing a Q-tip test.
 This may or may not include a biopsy of the area.

 Treatment and epidemiology

 Treatment may involve a number of different measures; however, as vulvodynia has many sub-types, none is universally effective, and the evidence to support their effectiveness is often poor.
 Some of these measures include medications, pelvic floor physical therapy, surgery, and counselling.
 Vulvodynia is estimated to affect up to 10-28% of women.